-Holbrook is a somewhat small city located in the state of Arizona.
-With a population of 5,019 people and two constituent neighborhoods, Holbrook is the 73rd largest community in Arizona.
+Holbrook is a very small city located in the state of Arizona.
+With a population of 4,854 people and two constituent neighborhoods, Holbrook is the 75th largest community in Arizona.

-The per capita income in Holbrook in 2010 was $19,494, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
-This equates to an annual income of $77,976 for a family of four.
+The per capita income in Holbrook in 2018 was $20,086, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
+This equates to an annual income of $80,344 for a family of four.
 However, Holbrook contains both very wealthy and poor people as well.

 Holbrook is an extremely ethnically-diverse city.
 The people who call Holbrook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holbrook residents report their race to be White, followed by Native American.
 Holbrook also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.17% of the city’s residents.
-Important ancestries of people in Holbrook include Irish, German, Dutch, and Scottish.
+People of Hispanic or Latino origin account for 30.52% of the city’s residents.
+Important ancestries of people in Holbrook include English, German, Irish, Scots-Irish, and French.

 The most common language spoken in Holbrook is English.
-Other important languages spoken here include Navajo and Spanish.
+Other important languages spoken here include Spanish and Navajo.